Doctoral Consortium ICCBR 2018

 We encourage participation from all PhD students, whether at the start or towards the end of their PhD candidacy.
 Participants need to clearly indicate their stage of PhD research.
 Those who are at the early to midpoint stage of their candidacy and who have not yet received substantial feedback from the greater research community will be paired with a mentor who will advise them on their research trajectory, writing and presentation.
 Those who are at a later stage in their research will have an opportunity to present their PhD work to date to a group of CBR senior researchers for feedback and advice.

 We welcome applications from PhD candidates worldwide.
-To apply, please submit the following materials, in a single pdf file, via the ICCBR EasyChair submission system by April 20, 2018: <EasyChair Submission site will be available soon!>
+To apply, please submit the following materials, in a single pdf file, via the ICCBR EasyChair submission system by April 30, 2018.

 1. Application Cover Page (max 1 page): This should include your goals for participating in the DC, questions on your research topic or research to date that you may wish to discuss and get advice on, and what you can offer to other DC participants.
 Please also include (1) the time at which you began your PhD studies, (2) your estimated graduation date, and (3) your supervisory team (if they have been selected) so we don’t assign one of them as your mentor!